Alaska Department of Fish and Game

 The Delta Junction Area

-The Delta Junction area, about two hours south of Fairbanks, offers a range of wildlife viewing opportunities, including the unusual opportunity to see wild buffalo.
-The area is a patchwork of state, federal and private lands, and much of it is accessible by road.
-Raptors hunt ground squirrels, hares and rodents on the agricultural lands east of Delta, and tens of thousands of sandhill cranes may be seen in the fields in May and September.
+The lands around Delta Junction offer a range of wildlife viewing opportunities, including the unusual opportunity to see wild buffalo.
+The area is a patchwork of state, federal, and private lands and much of it is accessible by road.